rivera-bl/dotfiles/README.md

 ## TODO

+- [x] package awscli
+- [ ] build wsl
+    - [x] on its own branch
+      - lazygit stash and checkout
+    - [x] write powershell script
+    - [ ] test on cenco
+- [ ] create configuration.nix for wim host
+    - find a name
+- [ ] traverse notes by making git repo private and download on navi
+- [ ] import bookmarks based on tags to .md format
+  - [ ] use buku
+  - [ ] group one discovery session, to:
+      - discovery webpages around a them, ex. derivations
+      - bookmark on the browser and properly tag
+      - create a starting note.md
+      - use a vim command to invoke a scripts that parses to .md format
+  - so i save the pages and use one command after the discovery to write them all
+  - wont waste concentration moving one place to the other
+- [ ] customize promt to use twisted line in 2 not 3

 - [x] test home-manager with nix-shell
     - [x] decide wheter `rebuild` is fast enough for experimentation, if not should use mkOutOfStoreSymlink
     - wasn't so bad so will build the programs with their config files